royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

               --presigned-url-config roleArn=<role_arn>,expiresInSec=300
 ```

-* In a real process, you would wait for the jobs to be completed and then remove the old certificate
+* In a real-world scenario, you would wait for the jobs to be completed and then remove the old certificate
-  * You can see the job status by calling //TODO
+  * You can see the job status by using the SDK or CLI for describing the job execution (e.g. `aws iot describe-job-execution`)

-* For a full code example, see the [SDK code sample](https://github.com/royby-cyberark/aws-iot-device-sdk-python/blob/master/samples/jobs/jobsSample.py)
+* For a full example, see the [SDK code sample](https://github.com/royby-cyberark/aws-iot-device-sdk-python/blob/master/samples/jobs/jobsSample.py)

 Jobs have a full life-cycle that we didn't go into, like job status, cancellation, rollout control, and more.
 For more info see, as always, the [docs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html)